dotnet/sign/README.md

   "value": "application_access"
 }
 ```

+After updating the manifest, you'll likely want to edit the application configuration to enable "conditional access."
+This means that only assigned users and applications can get an access token to for this service.
+Otherwise, anyone who can authenticate in your directory can call the service.

 ### Client
 Create a new application entry to represent your client application.
 The client will use the "client credetials" flow to login to Azure AD